 Keep in mind, however, that you should consult your veterinarian before giving Fido green-lipped mussel supplements, or other nutritional supplements if he also has other underlying conditions or taking other medications.

-There are many alternative treatment options out there that you can explore and give to your beloved canine relief from arthritis.
-Cannabidiol from hemp, or CBD, is one of the safest and most effective.
-In fact, many veterinarians recommend CBD oil and other CBD products not just for the management of arthritis in aging dogs, but also for the treatment of a variety of ailments.
+There are many alternative treatment options out there that you can explore and give to your beloved canine for potential relief from arthritis.
+Cannabidiol from hemp, or CBD, is one of the safest and most popular options.
+In fact, many veterinarians are increasingly starting to recommend CBD oil and other CBD products not just for the management of arthritis in aging dogs, but also for a variety of ailments.